As an "extra" for site visitors, this page lists a

 Many local and national companies and organizations provide special free offers during the year.
 Some are open to all; some

 are open only to specific audiences.
 Check for availability.
 Most, but not all, require some type of online registration or submitting an e-mail address to qualify.
-Read all details/conditions of offers before accepting.
-Some of the currently-available
+Read all details/conditions of offers before accepting, as offers may change

 BEN AND JERRYS - Free scoop of ice cream when you join Ben and Jerry's "Chunk Mail" online.
 See site for store locations.
-They'll also send a coupon for a free scoop of
+Also, follow Ben and Jerrys on Twitter

 BRUEGGERS BAGELS - Get a free bagel with cream cheese, plus a birthday treat, when you sign up for the e-mail newsletter at Brueggers Bagels.

 DENTAL CARE - Dentistry from the Heart provides free dental care for those in need at specific locations on specific days.
-See website for any upcoming local
+Some events take place

 DER WIENERSCHNITZEL - Get a free original chili dog from Der Wienerschnitzel when you sign up for their